google/googletest/googletest/docs/primer.md

 ## Beware of the nomenclature

-_Note:_ There might be some confusion of idea due to different definitions of the terms _Test_, _Test Case_ and _Test Suite_, so beware of misunderstanding these.
+_Note:_ There might be some confusion arising from different definitions of the terms _Test_, _Test Case_ and _Test Suite_, so beware of misunderstanding these.

-Historically, googletest started to use the term _Test Case_ for grouping related tests, whereas current publications including the International Software Testing Qualifications Board ([ISTQB](http://www.istqb.org/)) and various textbooks on Software Quality use the term _[Test Suite][istqb test suite]_ for this.
+Historically, googletest started to use the term _Test Case_ for grouping related tests, whereas current publications, including International Software Testing Qualifications Board ([ISTQB](http://www.istqb.org/)) materials and various textbooks on software quality, use the term _[Test Suite][istqb test suite]_ for this.

-The related term _Test_, as it is used in the googletest, is corresponding to the term _[Test Case][istqb test case]_ of ISTQB and others.
+The related term _Test_, as it is used in googletest, corresponds to the term _[Test Case][istqb test case]_ of ISTQB and others.

 The term _Test_ is commonly of broad enough sense, including ISTQB's definition of _Test Case_, so it's not much of a problem here.
 But the term _Test Case_ as